SebastianKrajna/MMM/README.md

 # MMM
 A program using Tkinter that plots the transfer function model with a given input.
-Program can show bode plot as well.
+Program shows bode plot as well.